Formal Contracts Mitigate Social Dilemmas in Multi-Agent RL: Introduction

-We illustrate the intuition behind our approach in the classical Prisoner's Dilemma, \autoref{subfig:pd} and \autoref{subfig:finpd}.
-In the unmodified game, \autoref{subfig:pd}, cooperation is dominated.
-However, consider the following very simple contract: \emph{any agent who defects is fined $1.5$ units of reward by the other agent}, to punish their selfish behaviour.
-If both defect, both pay, and the payments cancel.
-This results in the game table in \autoref{subfig:finpd}.
-In this modified game, the socially optimal outcome $(\cooperate, \cooperate)$ is the \emph{only} Nash equilibrium, which now dominates $(D, D)$.
+Consider again the problem of designing agents to harvest in an orchard where agents are rewarded for picking apples only.
+In a contract, an agent could propose that an agent receives $r_{\text{clean}}$ of reward for each polluted river square that is cleaned.
+All other agents are \enquote{charged} a reward penalty of $-\frac{r_{\text{clean}}}{n-1}$.
+The proposing agent, as well as all non-harvesting agents have an incentive to propose this contract because the expected reward from picking apples will be larger than the expected payment to others for growing them.
+Similarly, the other agent prefers this contract to the outcome absent a contract, where no apples grow.

-Moreover, suppose an agent proposes the contract described above, and consider the incentives facing the other agents in deciding whether or not to agree to this contract.
-If it is rejected, they will subsequently play the game in \autoref{subfig:pd} which has a unique Nash equilibrium of $(D, D)$, yielding a reward of $-1$ for both agents.
-However, if the contract is accepted, they will subsequently play the game in \autoref{subfig:finpd} which has a Nash equilibrium of $(C, C)$, yielding a reward of $1$.
-Thus, all agents are incentivized to accept this contract, and subsequently play the socially optimal outcome.
-Moreover, due to this reasoning, agents are also incentivized to propose this contract (if the alternative is to not contract), since otherwise they just play the original game and again obtain a reward of $-1$.
-Therefore, given the option to propose (and accept) \emph{binding, state-action dependent} reward transfers before acting, agents can \emph{voluntarily} mitigate social dilemmas, while still acting in their own self-interest.
-Thus, we make the following contributions:
+As a simpler example, consider the effects of contracts in the classic Prisoner's Dilemma \cite{tucker1983mathematics}.
+The tables in \Cref{tab:pd} show the payoffs for the unmodified game (\Cref{subfig:pd}) and the modified incentives (\Cref{subfig:finpd}) under the following contract: \begin{quote} \emph{Any agent who defects is fined $1.5$ units of reward by the other agent.} \end{quote} If both defect, both pay, and the payments cancel.
+In this modified game, cooperation is dominant, and hence $(C,C)$ is the only Nash equilibrium.

-\begin{enumerate} \item We propose \emph{Formal Contracting} as a generic augmentation of Markov games (i.e. non-cooperative MARL); \item We prove that this augmentation makes socially optimal behavior an SPE, and that every SPE is socially optimal; \item We empirically show that state-of-the-art RL reliably learns these socially optimal behaviors in classic matrix games, common pool resource problems, and more complex games inspired by autonomous mobility, resource management, and pollution management. \end{enumerate} \paragraph{Outline} First, we discuss related work in \autoref{sec:related}.
-In \autoref{sec:background}, we discuss background for our MARL setting. \autoref{sec:augmentation}, formalizes our contracting augmentation. \autoref{sec:theory} discusses theoretical results.
-In \autoref{sec:experiments}, we provide empirical support of our theory though MARL experiments in repeated and dynamic social dilemmas. \autoref{sec:conclusion} discusses our findings, and directions for future work.
+Would the agents agree to this contract if proposed?
+If it is rejected, they subsequently play the game in \Cref{subfig:pd} which has a unique Nash equilibrium of $(D, D)$, yielding a reward of $-2$ for both agents.
+However, if it is accepted, they subsequently play the game in \Cref{subfig:finpd} which has a Nash equilibrium of $(C, C)$, yielding a reward of $-1$ for both agents.
+Thus, agents want to accept the contract and subsequently play the socially optimal outcome.
+Hence, a possibility to commit to a state-action dependent reward transfer, or enter into a formal contract, mitigates a social dilemma, even among selfish agents.